tjsolution/CSharpWebDeveloper/README.md

 * Create animals.
 * Comply to reasonable software development practices.
 * Be testable in isolation.
+* The solution must be buidable and testable using rake as this is the customers preferred CI task toolset.

+### What next?
+* Please fork or clone the repo and make any changes.
+* Once you are done please reply to the email that sent you here with a link to your repo on GitHub.
+* Do not email the solution back, create a repo and we will clone it.
+* Have fun!!

 ### In closing.

-No tricks, no momnkey business.
+No tricks, no monkey business.
 A plain and transparent exercise that we believe you should enjoy completing.